 - Brought trans activist and performing artist, Kate Bornstein, to campus to speak to the campus community

 - Created the Assistant Director for Sexual/Gender Diversity position and relaunched the Safe Zone Ally program under the Multicultural Resource Center, now the Office of Identity, Equity and Engagement

 - Held the first Transgender Taskforce meeting after sparked interest from the Safe Zone Ally program

 - Hosted a webinar with Jessica Pettitt on Transgender Inclusion in Higher Education

-- Funded by the Alliance For Full Acceptance, the Wesley Mancini Foundation and the Multicultural Resource Center, Jessica Pettitt came to campus for two days of training with Transgender Committee Members, campus and community partners
+- Funded by the Alliance For Full Acceptance, the Wesley Mancini Foundation and the Office of Identity, Equity and Engagement, Jessica Pettitt came to campus for two days of training with Trans Committee members, campus and community partners

 - Shortened name to Trans Committee and began the process of individual departments investigating policies and procedures to ensure compliance